 Panel Aspect Ratio.
-The 2005 Provisions for the design of special plate shear walls (SPSW) limited their applicability to wall panels having aspect ratios of $0.8 < L/h \le 2.5$.
-This limit was first introduced in the 2003 Edition of the NEHRP Recommended Provisions for Seismic Regulations for New Buildings and Other Structures, FEMA 450 (FEMA, 2003), as a most conservative measure in light of the relatively limited experience with that structural system in the U.S. at the time.
+The 2005 Provisions for the design of SPSW limited their applicability to wall panels having aspect ratios of $0.8 < L/h \le 2.5$.
+This limit was first introduced in the 2003 edition of the NEHRP Recommended Provisions for Seismic Regulations for New Buildings and Other Structures (FEMA 450) (FEMA, 2003), as a most conservative measure in light of the relatively limited experience with that structural system in the United States at the time.
 Since then, SPSW designed in compliance with the Provisions and having lower aspect ratios have been observed to perform satisfactorily.
-For example, SPSW specimens having L/h of 0.6 (Lee and Tsai, 2008) exhibited ductile hysteretic behavior comparable to that of walls with larger aspect ratios.
+For example, SPSW specimens having L/h of 0.6 (Li et al., 2010) exhibited ductile hysteretic behavior comparable to that of walls with larger aspect ratios.

 No theoretical upper bound exists on L/h, but as the SPSW aspect ratio increases, progressively larger HBE will be required, driven by the capacity design principles embodied in the design requirements.
-This will create a de facto practical limit beyond which SPSW design will become uneconomical and impractical, and no arbitrary limit (such as 2.5) needs to be specified provided the engineer ensures that all strips yield at the target drift response (Bruneau and Bhagwagar, 2002).
+This will create a de facto practical limit beyond which SPSW design will become uneconomical and impractical, and no arbitrary limit needs to be specified provided the engineer ensures that all strips yield at the target drift response (Bruneau and Bhagwagar, 2002).

 Past research has focused on walls with an L/t_w ratio ranging from 300 to 800.
 Although no theoretical upper bound exists on this ratio, drift limits will indirectly constrain this ratio.
 The requirement that webs be slender provides a lower bound on this ratio.
-For these reasons, no limits are specified on that ratio.
+For these reasons, no limits are specified on the L/t_w ratio.